JorgeCostaMacia/shared-net/README.md

     Shared .Net solution to develop and share nuggets and libraries.

-    It´s apply DDD and CQRS architecture.
+    Its apply DDD and CQRS architecture.
     All projects just have the logic of one domain concept.